 MORE

-We invite all of you to spend time in the beautiful and historic Natchitoches, Louisiana, while you are here.
+You’re invited to spend time in the beautiful and historic Natchitoches, Louisiana, while you are here.
 The city is full of beautiful historic bed and breakfasts as well as a quaint downtown district on the Cane River.
 The Cane River Historical Park is a must see for you history buffs, and is just minutes from the race site.

 LESS